WisconsinRobotics/AI-ROCKS/README.md

 ### Running AI-ROCKS
 AI-ROCKS is currently run from Visual Studio in Windows.
 To run, do the following:
 ```
+If doing obstacle detection (via LRF or Gazebo):
+- Run ROCKS-LRF before running AI-ROCKS.
+Rever to ROCKS-LRF readme.
+This will allow you to receive LRF data over UDP.
+- You should see 'Waiting for handshake' in a console window.
+This will wait until ROCKS-LRF and AI-ROCKS have completed
+a handshake before sending LRF data.
+- Run AI-ROCKS (below).
+- Once AI-ROCKS is running, ROCKS-LRF should give output that the handshake has succeeded.
+Let ROCKS-LRF run in background.

 Running AI-ROCKS:
 - Open `AI-ROCKS.sln` in Visual Studio (VS).
 - Ensure AI-ROCKS builds.
 Refer to 'Building' for details.